Oscar Phelps Austin

 Oscar Phelps Austin (27 July 1847 – 6 January 1933) was an American statistician.
 The earlier years of his life were spent in journalism, and he served as reporter, editor, and correspondent.

 Life and career

 Early life

 Austin was born in Newark, Illinois, to Benjamin Austin, a farmer and state legislator of Nebraska and Emeline Phelps.
-Toward's the end of the Civil War, Oscar served in the Union Army.
+Toward the end of the Civil War, Oscar served in the Union Army.

 Education

 Austin never received an education above the basic education available to males at the time.
 On June 11, 1913, George Washington University awarded him a Master of Arts.

 Career

 Austin moved to Chicago in 1871 to start his journalism career.
 By 1873, he moved to Cincinnati and continued his journalism career there until 1881.
 To further his writing career, he moved to Washington D. C., where he became a correspondent for Metropolitan dailies.
 He helped edit campaign documents for the Republican National Committee.

 While living in Washington, D. C., Austin applied for a patent.
 Patent number US429079, was for the "Process of Resurfacing Phonograph-Blanks".
 This patent was approved and later cited by another inventor when patenting a similar technique for records.

 Austin was appointed chief of the Bureau of Statistics of the Department of Commerce and Labor on May 9, 1897 by President William McKinley.
 McKinley had noticed, while Austin was a newspaperman, that his news stories always contain figures.
 When the Bureau of Statistics was merged into the Bureau of Foreign and Domestic Commerce in 1912, Austin became its assistant chief.

 From 1903 to 1914, Austin was a professor of commerce and statistics at George Washington University.
 He then became statistician of the foreign trade department of the National City Bank in New York City.
 He wrote about the commerce of nations and continents, comparisons of colonial systems, and national debts.